mwaylabs/generator-m-ionic-demo/README.md

 ```sh
 gulp build
 ```
-Note that the build will not complete if you have any **jscs, jshint or jsonlint errors** in your code!
+Note that the build will not complete if you have any **ESLint or jsonlint errors** in your code!
 Sometimes it's necessary to let the build run anyway.
 Use the `--force-build` option to do so.
 The `--minify` option will minify javascript, css, html and images.
 These options will also work for all the build-related cordova tasks!

 #### gulp environment
 Injects environment (dev, prod and any other you'd like) variables into your `Config` constants.